 - None Found

 Overall, we rate Hurriyet Right Biased based on story selection and editorial positions that frequently favor the right-leaning government.
-We also rate them Mixed for factual reporting due to poor sourcing and the promotion of pro-government propaganda.
-(M. Huitsing 5/7/2020)
+We also rate them Mixed for factual reporting due to poor sourcing and promoting pro-government propaganda.
+(M. Huitsing 5/7/2020) Updated (07/26/2022)